kingston-hackSpace/Audio_Recording/ISD1820_Voice_Recoder.md

 - Recording is done using the on-board microphone

-- Audio is overwritten every time you record (there is no file system, audio datam and no way to store multiple recordings)
+- Audio is overwritten every time you record.
+The module has no file system, no way to access the audio data, and cannot store multiple recordings.

 - The ISD1820 has no programmable logic, however, it can interact with a microcontroller under its pinout logig (HIGH/LOW), but all audio handling happens inside the ISD1820 itself.